vannguyengd/gooddata-ui/docs/30_tips__use_angular_2.x.md

     - add KpiComponent to app.module.ts section NgModule.declarations
  -->

-Install latest dependencies using either `npm` or `yarn`.
+Install the latest dependencies using either `npm` or `yarn`.
 Your application must be able to render React components from `@gooddata/react-components` using a unique ID \(`uuid`\), and you also must be able to issue an `invariant` exception if the DOM node is not available.

 ```bash
 npm install --save uuid invariant react@^16.5.2 react-dom@^16.5.2 @gooddata/react-components rxjs-compat@6